josephmisiti/awesome-machine-learning/README.md

 * [Fido](https://github.com/FidoProject/Fido) - A highly-modular C++ machine learning library for embedded electronics and robotics.
 * [DSSTNE](https://github.com/amznlabs/amazon-dsstne) - A software library created by Amazon for training and deploying deep neural networks using GPUs which emphasizes speed and scale over experimental flexibility.
 * [Intel(R) DAAL](https://github.com/01org/daal) - A high performance software library developed by Intel and optimized for Intel's architectures.
 Library provides algorithmic building blocks for all stages of data analytics and allows to process data in batch, online and distributed modes.
+* [MLDB](http://mldb.ai) - The Machine Learning Database is a database designed for machine learning.
+Send it commands over a RESTful API to store data, explore it using SQL, then train machine learning models and expose them as APIs.

 <a name="cpp-nlp" />
 #### Natural Language Processing